You Have To See It, To Be It

 “We Can” illustrates a family giving thanks before dinner.
 In the painting, the artist aged me by 20 years, and he depicted a symbolic family of four to represent the next generation.
 “We Can” creatively communicates the belief that in addition to educating yourself and educating others, family unity and spirituality are the keys to our individual and collective successes as a family unit.
 This chapter is progressing well in the lives of my family and many other families across our country.
 It was only fitting that “We Can” be the 3rd painting in the “Success Comes In Cans” series.

 Much of the Positive Black Images art focuses on family life, religious themes, music and rhythm, education, social justice, black culture and more.
-Our collection of fine art includes lithograph prints, Christmas greeting cards, All Occasion greeting cards, wall calendars and other accessories.
+Our collection of fine art includes lithograph prints, Christmas greeting cards, All Occasion greeting cards, ceramic mugs, mouse pads, and other accessories.
 All of the art has a purpose and it tells a story.
 For example, the “Angels Watching Over Us” series provides many positive lessons about the universal principles of life (see paintings below).
 They represent the four directions, four seasons, four times of day, four African American skin tones, and four heavenly blessings.